-13.4 The Customer acknowledges and agrees that, as the Customer is only evaluating the Software under a Free Trial, it is reasonable that the Supplier shall have no liability of any kind in any circumstances whatsoever including without limitation negligence (except for death and personal injury caused by the Supplier’s negligence, fraud and other liability it would be illegal to exclude) to the Customer in respect of the Software or the Documentation and the Supplier makes no warranty of any kind in respect of the Software or the Documentation.
+13.4 The Customer acknowledges and agrees that, under a Free Licence, it is reasonable that the Supplier shall have no liability of any kind in any circumstances whatsoever including without limitation negligence (except for death and personal injury caused by the Supplier’s negligence, fraud and other liability it would be illegal to exclude) to the Customer in respect of the Software or the Documentation and the Supplier makes no warranty of any kind in respect of the Software or the Documentation.
 For the same reasons, all statutory and implied warranties, terms and conditions are excluded to the full extent allowed by law and the Services and Documentation are provided on an “as-is” basis.

-13.5 The Customer acknowledges and agrees that the Customer shall have sole responsibility for the protection of all data it submits during any Free Trial and the Supplier shall have no liability to the Customer in any circumstances whatsoever including without limitation negligence for any data loss or corruption caused during a Free Trial.
+13.5 The Customer acknowledges and agrees that the Customer shall have sole responsibility for the protection of all data it submits during any Free subscription and the Supplier shall have no liability to the Customer in any circumstances whatsoever including without limitation negligence for any data loss or corruption caused during a Free subscription.

 (a) the applicable Order Confirmation expressly states that the Subscription Term is fixed or will expire upon a certain date or event; or